alex-mcgovern/boondoggle/README.md

 #### Later™️

+- [ ] Add flag of currently selected country to `ComboBoxCountry` input field
 - [ ] Fix bug where `TextField` is not focused when clicking on label
 - [ ] Add functionality to toggle `ComboBox` on input click
 - [ ] Virtualize `ComboBoxCountry` list as loading 200+ country logos is slow